rak-n-rok/Krake/docs/admin/inventory.rst

 This sub-section defines following:

 keypair
-  OpenStack SSH key pair name of public ssh key which will be used for access to infrastructure for hosts deployment.
+  OpenStack SSH key pair name of public ssh key which will be used for accessing the infrastructure to deploy hosts.
   Different keys could be used per group or host by they definition in the corresponding host group or directly in the host. key_file
   SSH private key file path on local computer for corresponding **keypair**.
 If **key_file** is set to null, the default SSH identity